 Verifying UFW Firewall Rules

-After setting up the rules, confirming they have been correctly implemented is essential.
-The following command lets you verify the currently active firewall rules:
+After setting up the rules, it is essential to confirm they have been correctly implemented.
+To do this, the following command lets you verify the currently active firewall rules:

 sudo ufw status